Young (band)

-Young was a Canadian rock music group led by Danny Squire.They released a few singles and an album during the 1970s.
+Young was a Canadian rock music group from Hamilton, Ontario led by Danny Squire.They released a few singles and an album during the 1970s.
 They had success with "Goin' to the Country" which was a hit in both Canada and the United States.
 Their album also spent about 14 weeks in the charts.
 The group may have been working on a second album prior to their break up.

 Background

 Their group had a hit with "Goin' to the Country" in both Canada, and the United States where it made it to #30 on the Billboard Hot 100 chart.
 Two members of the group, Carl Watral and Leon Feigenbaum had been in the Canadian group, Natural Gas.

 History

 1971

-That year, the group released the single, "Goin’ To the Country" bw "Grape Farm" on Ampex AC 1301.
+That year, the group released the single, "Goin' To the Country" bw "Grape Farm" on Ampex AC 1301.
 Produced by John Driscoll, the A side was composed by Bruce Gordon and the B side by Rocco Ferrill.
 The two songs were the first published by Skyline North, a new publishing company established by Ampex Music.

 By May 1, 1971, the single had moved up from #80 to #74 in the RPM100 Chart.
 By May 29, 1971, the single was at its second week still holding the #37 spot, just behind "Garden of Ursh" by Karen Young.

 In August that year, the band was pictured on the front cover of RPM Weekly.
 At that time the line up consisted of Roger Plomish who replaced the original vocalist Danny Squire (leader, lead singer, trumpet, organ, piano, pedal steel guitar), Mo Prieur (sax, flute, vocals), Mike Sloski (drums, percussion, vocals), Alex MacDougall (lead guitar, banjo, pedal steel guitar, vocals), Brian Kirkwood (bass, vocals, trumpet), John Redmond (keyboard, lead vocals), Paul Olympico (trumpet, flugel horn, vocals), and Danny Elliott (trombone and vocals).

 Following on from the success of their previous single, "Goin' to the Country", there was expectation that the new single "The Rain Came Down" bw "We Got Time" would do well.
 It was given a 75% charting probability.